 Create a daily training regimen that combines basic stretching and strengthening exercises with the "waza," or techniques, learned in kendo.
 Stretch out your calves, back and hips by sitting on the floor with both legs stretched out in front of you and reaching forward toward your toes.
 Perform a split to stretch out your hips and quadriceps muscles by separating your heels as far apart on the floor as possible with your toes resting on the ground.

-Complete three to five sets of pushups and situps with 12 repetitions each.
-While the bamboo “shinai” sword is relatively light and easy to maneuver, the sport of kendo requires tremendous speed and accuracy that can be very demanding on the arms and core muscle groups.
+Complete three to five sets of push-ups and sit-ups with 12 repetitions each.
+While the bamboo "shinai" sword is relatively light and easy to maneuver, the sport of kendo requires tremendous speed and accuracy that can be very demanding on the arms and core muscle groups.

-Perform the basic offensive cut of kendo by gripping your shinai with both hands and positioning your feet in the basic forward stance, with your lead foot two to three feet in front of your back foot.
+Perform the basic offensive cut of kendo by gripping your shinai with both hands and positioning your feet in the basic forward stance, with your lead foot 2 to 3 feet in front of your back foot.
 Raise the shinai directly above your head so the tip of the sword goes directly up and back behind your head.
 Look at your reflection in the mirror and make sure your arms and elbows are bent evenly.
 Cut down in a forward swing while watching your reflection in the mirror; make sure the shinai completes the cut in a symmetric fashion straight down your body in a vertical slash as you perform a drill of 50 to 100 basic offensive cuts.

-Watch free instructional kendo videos available on websites such as Metafilter or YouTube, or available in DVD or VHS form.
+Watch free instructional kendo videos available on websites such as Metafilter or YouTube, or available in DVD form.
 Play the instructional videos in your at-home training studio as you practice each technique and kata to the exact detail in front of the mirror.
 Rewind the material as much as you need to in order to make sure you fully comprehend each step of the technique, and practice every part in real time.